Eternit

 Eternit is a registered trademark for a brand of fibre cement currently owned by the Belgian company Etex.
 Fibre is often applied in building and construction materials, mainly in roofing and facade products.

 Material description

 The term "cement" originates from the Latin word "Caementum", which signifies chopped stone.
-Cement describes a binding substance, which will react chemically with water and develop into a material hard as stone.

-In fibre cement there is a fibre reinforcement, which contributes to making the fibre-cement material even stronger and to better withstand tension.
+Cement describes a binding substance, which will react chemically with water and develop into a material as hard as stone.
+In fibre cement, there is a fibre reinforcement, which contributes to making the fibre-cement material even stronger and to better withstand tension.
 Together with a carefully planned production process, fibre cement makes it possible to develop strong and long-lasting construction materials.

-Today fibre cement is considered as a material physically suited for construction products such as cladding and roofing.
+Today fibre cement is considered a material physically suited for construction products such as cladding and roofing.